vitringr/vault/nodes/Checkmate.md

 The win condition of [[Chess]].

-When a king can be captured.
+When a king can be inevitably captured.